-Title: Year End Performance Reporting: Council Plan Year End Progress Report 2021-22, Annual Performance Report 2021-22 and Local Government Benchmarking Framework Report 2020-21 Purpose: To advise Cabinet on progress of our Council Plan priorities.
-Recommendation: That Cabinet agrees to: a) Approve the Council Plan year End Progress Report and supporting performance measures as set out at Appendix One, Two and Three; b) Approve the Council Plan Annual Performance Report as set out in Appendix Four; c) Note the status of the Council's performance indicators with the 2020-21 LGBF report at
+Title: Year End Performance Reporting: Council Plan Year End Progress Report 2021-22, Annual Performance Report 2021-22 and Local Government Benchmarking Framework Report 2020-21 Purpose: To advise the Audit and Scrutiny Committee on progress of our Council Plan priorities.
+Recommendation: That the Audit and Scrutiny Committee agrees to: a) Note the Council Plan year End Progress Report and supporting performance measures as set out at Appendix One, Two and Three; b) Note the Council Plan Annual Performance Report as set out in Appendix Four; and c) Note the status of the Council's performance indicators within the 2020-21 LGBF report at Appendix Five.